chirag675/ARIRAS/README.md

-# ARIRAS - AI Regulatory Intelligence & Reporting Assurance System
+# GovernIQ - Multi-Agent Regulatory Intelligence Platform
 ---
 HOSTED ON STREAMLIT

-## What is ARIRAS?
+What is GoverniQ?

-ARIRAS is a multi-agent AI system that helps Indian and Global enterprises understand, interpret, and comply with government regulations - without needing a team of lawyers or a ₹50 lakh consulting budget.
+GoverniQ is a multi-agent AI system that helps Indian and global enterprises understand, interpret, and comply with government regulations—without needing a full legal team or expensive consulting support.

+It simplifies complex regulatory frameworks into clear, actionable insights, enabling faster and more efficient compliance management.

 **The problem it solves:**